Configure Encrypted Channel to LDAP External Identity Store

 The Tableau Server Setup GUI where you configure Active Directory is shown here.

-If you are installing a new instance of Tableau Server on Linux and you have a valid SSL/TLS certificate installed in the Tableau keystore, we recommend that you set the encryption method to LDAP over StartTLS.
+If you are installing a new instance of Tableau Server on Linux and you have a valid SSL/TLS certificate installed in the Tableau keystore, we recommend that you leave the default option set to StartTLS.

 If you want to configure for LDAPS, then enter the hostname and secure port (typically 636) for the LDAP server, before selecting the LDAPS option.